CVUA-RRW/BAnalyzer/README.md

 The configuration file contains the following parameters:

 ```
-# Fill in the path belows with your own specifications:
+# Fill in the path below with your own specifications:
 workdir:                # Path to output directory
 blast_db:               # Path to BLAST-formated database
 taxdb:                  # Path to the folder containing the taxdb files